-If your emotions/stress levels have flared up a bit, and you would like to soothe them, this is a wonderful stress-relieving meditation by a true meditation genius, Morry Zelcovitch (P.S. you must listen with headphones).
+If your emotions/stress levels have flared up and you would like to soothe them, this is a wonderful stress-relieving meditation by a true meditation genius, Morry Zelcovitch (P.S. you must listen with headphones).

 Keep in mind, though, getting to know yourself better can be a very intense experience.